MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/can-t-find-project-or-library.md

-- A [referenced project](../../Glossary/vbe-glossary.md#referenced-project) could not be found, or a referenced[object library](../../Glossary/vbe-glossary.md#object-library) corresponding to the language of the[project](../../Glossary/vbe-glossary.md#project) could not be found.
+- A [referenced project](../../Glossary/vbe-glossary.md#referenced-project) could not be found, or a referenced[object library](../../Glossary/vbe-glossary.md#object-library) corresponding to the language of the [project](../../Glossary/vbe-glossary.md#project) could not be found.

     Unresolved references are prefixed with MISSING in the  **References** dialog box.
 Select the missing reference to display the path and language of the missing project or library.
 Follow these steps to resolve the reference or references: